-Provides instruction and experience in working with students who are having difficulty with the subject matter of a certa discipline.
-Opportunity to develop knowledge and skills tutoring techniques.
-Prerequisite: completion of a course in the subject area with an A or B grade.
+Provides instruction and experience in working with student who are having difficulty with the subject matter of a certain discipline.
+Opportunity to develop knowledge and skills in tutoring techniques.
+Prerequisite: completion of a course if the subject area with an A or B grade.